-The twisted seagrass material is the one that most people commonly think of as a seagrass rope.
+The twisted seagrass material is what most people commonly think of as a seagrass rope.
 This is because this material looks like a rope.

-The material has been twisted either by hand or machine together with a rope-like look of this twisted seagrass.
-The rope is made by twisting split seagrass together to make this rope-like fiber.
+The material has been twisted either by hand or machine with a rope-like look of this twisted seagrass.
+The rope is made by twisting split seagrass to make this rope-like fiber.

 A lot of times, it is woven with a metal powder-coated frame.
 The metal frame helps to give stability to the home decor and other products when using this material for weaving.

 Split Seagrass Materials

 As the name implies, split seagrass materials are seagrass, once dried, are split into long thin fibers by machine.
 It is split by machine as the machine allows consistency in the width of the splitting.

 Even though the seagrass is split, it is still a strong material.
 Because of the characteristics of seagrass, it is a highly durable material that can be used in many different types of products.

 The natural color is the most popular for the split seagrass; the split seagrass can also be dyed in various colors.